Aagadu: Plot

-Damodar held half of the share in the project whilst Mallikharjun and central minister Nagaraju held the remaining half share.
-Before committing suicide, Bharath revealed the truth behind Shankar's imprisonment to Raja Rao and unites them.
-Shankar seeks revenge, and with the help of a lawyer named Database Danayya, he gathers information regarding the power broker of this project named Delhi Suri, Mallikharjun, and Damodar's conservative girlfriend named Sukanya, who actually was an actress working in risqué films in the past.
+Damodar held half of the share in the project whilst Mallikarjuna and central minister Nagaraju held the remaining half share.
+Before committing suicide, Bharath revealed the truth behind Shankar's imprisonment to Raja and unites them.
+Shankar seeks revenge, and with the help of a lawyer named Database Donayya, he gathers information regarding the power broker of this project named Delhi Suri, Mallikarjuna and Damodar's conservative girlfriend named Sukanya, who actually was an actress working in risqué films in the past.

 By trapping initially and blackmailing later, Shankar gets hold of Delhi Suri with whose help, he creates a rift between Damodar and Nagaraju which leads to the latter's murder.
-By blackmailing Sukanya that they would reveal her past to Damodar, they trap Mallikharjun with her help and accuse him of a rape attempt on Sukanya.
-However, the fact that Mallikharjun was gay, which was concealed by him for a long time, was believed by none.
-He is murdered by eating poisoned food.
+By blackmailing Sukanya, they trap Mallikarjuna with her help and accuse him of attempting sexual assault on Sukanya.
+However, Mallikarjuna comes out of the closet and reveals that he is gay and was believed by none.
+He is murdered by poisoning.

-Damodar's brother Durga is killed by Damodar himself after Shankar pollutes his mind accusing Durga for attempting a murder on Damodar for his wealth.
+Damodar's brother Durga is killed by Damodar himself after Shankar pollutes his mind accusing Durga for an attack on Damodar's life.
 Meanwhile, Shankar and Saroja get engaged.
-Delhi Suri learns about Danayya and destroys his office.
-Danayya takes revenge by revealing Delhi Suri's role in the murders of the three people.
-When Damodar tries to kill Delhi Suri at his guest house, he is confronted by Shankar who kills him after a duel.
+Delhi Suri learns about Donayya and destroys his office.
+Donayya takes revenge by revealing Delhi Suri's role in the murders of the three people to Damodar.
+When Damodar tries to kill Delhi Suri, he is confronted by Shankar who kills him after a duel.
 Bharath receives posthumous recognition for his honesty, while Delhi Suri turns a police informer working under Shankar.